Omitting types in logic of metric structures: Simultaneous omission of types

+\begin{proof} Assume $N\models\bfT_4$ and it omits~$\bs_m$ for all $m$.
+It suffices to know that there exists $m'$ such that $N$ omits $\bs_m$ for all $m$ such that $m(0)\geq m'$.
+For every $m(0)\geq m'$, the `bottom part' of $N$ (consisting of all coloured nodes) intersects the $m(0)$th level by the elementarity, and the tree $T_N$ is ill-founded.
+Therefore~$N$ has an infinite branch and it realizes~$\bs_0$. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{T1}] We shall prove that $\bfT$ and types $\bs_n$, for $n\in \omega$ as defined above are such that $\bfT$ is complete and such that for every $k$ there exists a model of $\bfT$ that omits all $\bs_n$ for $n\leq k$ but no model of $\bfT$ simultaneously omits all~$\bs_n$.
+\begin{proof}[Proof of Theorem~\ref{T1}] We shall prove that $\bfT_4$ and types $\bs_n$, for $n\in \omega$ as defined above are as required.
+Being theory of a model $M_4$, theory $\bfT_4$ is clearly complete.
+For every $j$ model $M_4(j)$ is a model of $\bfT_4$ by Lemma~\ref{L.Isomorphism} \eqref{I.Isomorphism} and Lemma~\ref{L.isomorphic}.
+By its definition and the discussion following (S1)--(S3), model $M_4(j)$ omits all $\bs_m$ for $m(0)<j$.
+Therefore for every $k$ there exists $j$ large enough such that model $M_4(j)$ of $\bfT_4$ omits all $\bs_m$ for $m<k$.